-As an instructor you can now view pending assessment submissions that need to be graded right from your To-Dos section and navigate directly from there to the all-new assignment grading page.
+As an instructor, you can now view pending assessments that need to be graded right from your Assessments to be reviewed section and navigate directly from there to the all-new assessment grading page.
 The new interface will make it easy for you to grade an assignment and hence save considerable amount of your time.

 This article will guide you on:

-Note: In case all the questions of a quiz are auto-evaluated, then it won’t appear in the To-Dos section because marking/grading would be done automatically as soon as learners make the submissions.
+In case, all the questions of a quiz are auto-evaluated, then it won’t appear in the Assessments to Review section because marking/grading would be done automatically as soon as learners make the submissions.

-2. Ready for Review section will display three kinds of assessments:
+2. The Ready for Review section will display three kinds of assessments:

 - Assessments whose deadlines have passed

 - Assessments with at least one submission from all learners

 - Offline assessments for which no marks have been entered yet